aeon-toolkit/aeon/docs/papers_using_aeon.md

 please add it to this list by making a pull request.
 Please include a hyperlink to the paper and a link to the code in your personal GitHub or other repository.

+If you want to reference `aeon` please reference this paper.

+Middlehurst, M., Ismail-Fawaz, A., Guillaume, A., Holder, C., Guijo-Rubio D., Bulatova, G., Tsaprounis, L., Mentel, L., Walter, M., Schäfer, P. and Bagnall,  A.
+aeon: a Python Toolkit for Learning from Time Series. in Journal of Machine Learning Research; 25(289):1−10, 2024.

 ## Challenge

 - Ermshaus, A., Schäfer, P., Bagnall, A., Guyet, T., Ifrim, G., Lemaire, V., ... &